 For more on President Obama's tour of Asia, check out CNN's White House blog, The 1600 Report.

-(CNN) -- American and South Korean negotiators failed to reach agreement on a new trade pact during President Barack Obama's visit to Seoul, creating new delays and obstacles for an accord that the White House has said could translate to an additional $10 billion in U.S. exports and 70,000 American jobs.
+During the summit, American and South Korean negotiators failed to reach an agreement on a new trade pact, creating new delays and obstacles for an accord that the White House has said could translate to an additional $10 billion in U.S. exports and 70,000 American jobs.

 A long-running dispute over U.S. access to Korea's auto and beef markets was largely responsible for the failure, according to the White House.